erkyrath/quixe/README.txt

 * Version History

 - 2.2.5 (###)
+  - Fix bug in 2.2.4 that could cause scrollbar flashing.
   - Change the internal representation of VM memory to Uint8Array.

 - 2.2.4 (July 26, 2024)